 Voyager 1 became the most remote human-made object when, in mid-1998, it surpassed the heliocentric distance of Pioneer 10.
-On Aug.
-15, 2006, Voyager 1 passed another milestone when it reached 100 astronomical units (15 billion km, 9.3 billion miles) from the Sun, equivalent to a round-trip light-travel time of 27 hr 52 min.
-It is traveling at a velocity of 17.23 km/s (38,551 mph) away from the Sun – the fastest of the interstellar spacecraft – in the general direction of the solar apex (the direction of the Sun's motion relative to nearby stars), so that it will probably be the first of the four present star-bound craft to reach the termination shock and cross the heliopause into true interstellar space.
+On August 15, 2006, Voyager 1 passed another milestone when it reached 100 astronomical units (15 billion kilometers, 9.3 billion miles) from the Sun, equivalent to a round-trip light-travel time of 27 hours 52 minutes.
+It is traveling at a velocity of 17.23 kilometers per second (38,551 mph) away from the Sun – the fastest of the interstellar spacecraft – in the general direction of the solar apex (the direction of the Sun's motion relative to nearby stars), so that it will probably be the first of the four present star-bound craft to reach the termination shock and cross the heliopause into true interstellar space.
 Thereafter, it will have a journey lasting almost 40,000 years before it passes the M4 red dwarf AC +79° 3888 at the remote distance of 1.64 light-years (0.50 parsec).

 Toward the end of July 2012, two of the three signs of change expected as Voyager 1 reached the edge of interstellar space began to change faster than ever before.
 On July 28, data from Voyager 1's cosmic ray instrument showed the level of high-energy cosmic rays originating from outside the Solar System rose five percent.
 During the second half of the same day, the level of lower-energy particles originating from inside the Solar System fell by half.
-Voyager 1 is about 18 billion km (11 billion miles or about 0.002 light-year).
-For more on this, go here (NASA/JPL).
+Voyager 1 is about 18 billion kilometers (11 billion miles or about 0.002 light-year).